imindseye/WebGL-tutorial/README.md

 11. 3Dcube.html/js: the first 3D cube drawing program where you will learn how to set up a camera and needed transformation matrices
 12. shading.html/js: implementation of Gouraud shading for a cylinder.
 13. texture.html/js: this shows you how to perform 2D texture mapping. make sure you have downloaded the file earth.png.
 Also, you need to disable the browser restriction of reading local files (browser specific).
+14. teapot.html/js: A 3D rendering of Utah teapot in Json format